Dugy/quick_preferences/README.md

 # Quick Preferences
-A small header-only library for convenient saving of program preferences without boilerplate.
+A small header-only library for convenient setting and saving of program preferences without boilerplate and for generating Qt-based UIs that allow modifying the stucture by the user.
 It uses the [JSON format](https://en.wikipedia.org/wiki/JSON).
 It's designed for minising the amount of code used for saving and loading while keeping the saved file human-readable, it's not optimised for performance.

 Normally, persistent preferences tend to have one method for saving that contains code for loading all the content and one method for saving it all.
 Also, there might be some validity checking.
 This allows saving it all in one method that calls overloads of one method to all members to be saved.

 It contains a small JSON library to avoid a dependency on a library that is probably much larger than this one.
 It's not advised to be used for generic JSON usage.

+A fork from an earlier version without the ability to generate UIs and without the dependency on Qt is [here](https://github.com/Dugy/serialisable).

 ## Usage